PDF version: Biotech Horizons (PDF 354 KB)

 - $30 million more will be rolled out over the next four years for new medical technologies in consultation with the Medical Technologies Association of Australia, AusBiotech and MTPConnect.

 Medical Research Future FundThe Medical Research Future Fund (MRFF) demonstrates the Government’s strong commitment to research and innovation.
 The MRFF provides a long term sustainable source of funding for endeavours that aim to improve health outcomes, quality of life and health system sustainability.

 The MRFF will double direct Australian Government funding for health and medical research.

 The MRFF is a dedicated vehicle for priority investment in health and medical research.

 The MRFF, established under the Medical Research Future Fund Act 2015, provides grants of financial assistance to support health and medical research and innovation in improving the health and wellbeing of Australians.
 It operates as an endowment fund with the capital preserved in perpetuity.
 At maturity, the MRFF will reach $20 billion.

 The first disbursements from the MRFF focus on translating research into real health benefits, breakthrough investments in new technologies and challenges, and enhancing Australia’s reputation for research excellence and leadership.

-Over $65 million will be injected into a range of programs that cut across the research pipeline – fuelling new discoveries and the translation and commercialisation of great Australian ideas.
+Over $1.5 billion is being injected over the next four years into a range of programs that cut across the research pipeline – fuelling new discoveries and the translation and commercialisation of great Australian ideas.